Plumbing Emergency? Find Out How to Turn Off the Water Supply

 How to Turn the Water Off Under the Sink

-The stop tap or stop cock at most properties is found under the kitchen sink, in a cupboard in the hallway or occasionally in a downstairs bathroom.
-In an emergency, this valve will turn off the cold water supply to the entire house.
+The stop tap or stop cock at most properties is found near the kitchen facilities, such as the sink, or in a hallway.
+In an emergency, this valve will turn off the cold water supply to the entire site.

 A stopcock valve is a brass valve with a water pipe on each side.
 Simply turn the tap clockwise to close off the water.
 If the main valve has not been turned in a while, it might be a bit stiff so use some WD40 to help loosen it ready to turn it clockwise.